DanielOchoa/objectify/README.md

 # Objectify [![Build Status](https://travis-ci.org/DanielOchoa/objectify.svg?branch=master)](https://travis-ci.org/DanielOchoa/objectify)

-This node library allows you to set, get or check for the predicate of a deeply nested objects.
+This node library allows you to set, get or check for the predicate of deeply nested objects.

 It lets you avoid patterns such as: